 - Filters - If you have added categories or tags to your audio items, then add some filter dropdowns so that people can find then more easily.

-- Lazy load - Enable this if you will be listing lots of audio files in each table.
-This tells the plugin to load one page of the table at a time, speeding up the load times.
+- Lazy load - Enable this if you will be listing lots of audio files.
+This tells the plugin to load one page of the audio library at a time, speeding up the load times.

 Your finished audio directory will look something like this: